microsoft/kernel-memory/README.md

 ## Kernel Memory (KM) and Semantic Memory (SM)

-**Semantic Memory (SM) is a library for C#, Python, and Java** that wraps direct calls to databases and supports vector search.
-It was developed as part of the Semantic Kernel (SK) project and serves as the first public iteration of long-term memory.
-The core library is maintained in three languages, while the list of supported storage engines (known as "connectors") varies across languages.

 **Kernel Memory (KM) is a service** built on the feedback received and lessons learned from developing Semantic Kernel (SK) and Semantic Memory (SM).
 It provides several features that would otherwise have to be developed manually, such as storing files,